The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of Refinery29.

 Yes, Democrats are better on this issue.
 But they’ve been in power, too.
 Where are the results?
 Where is an assault weapons ban?
 Where is a magazine capacity ban?
 Where is a national red flag law?
 Action on ghost guns?
 Background checks on ammunition?
 Raising the age to buy firearms to twenty-one?
 Mandated safe storage, insurance, and trigger locks?
 Biometrics?
 Licensing?
 Where the hell is anything that could have saved any of the more than 600,000 lives lost to guns in America since Columbine?
 Both parties have failed us on this issue.

 Our government refuses to act to save our lives.
 So we have to.
 Call your members of Congress and demand they impeach and convict Donald Trump.
 Make sure you are registered to vote and refuse to vote for any candidate who will not support each and every one of the basic gun violence prevention measures I listed above.
 Your congressional delegation is home for the summer.
 Show up at town halls, and demand change.
-Do not apologise.
+Do not apologize.
 Do not ask permission.
 Do not be polite.
 We’re fighting for our lives.

 If you’re angry, you should be.
 Our government spent two decades letting it get this bad.
 It’s going to take direct, sustained action to fix it.
-Look for a local gun violence prevention organisation—they are in every state in the union.
+Look for a local gun violence prevention organization—they are in every state in the union.
 March for Our Lives and Giffords Center are great places to start.
 And most importantly, vote in every election—while we work on the federal issues, towns, cities and states provide an important bulwark against the NRA.
 Push your mayors, town councils and state representatives to take up smart gun violence prevention laws.
 And bring your family, friends, and neighbours to vote.